zopefoundation/Zope/docs/zdgbook/AppendixA.rst

 This is a list of standard permissions included with Zope.
 It is a good idea to use these permissions when applicable with your Zope products, rather than creating new ones.
-A list of built-in Zope permissions are available in Zope source code:
+A list of built-in Zope permissions are available in the source code of the AccessControl package:
 ``src/AccessControl/Permissions.py``.

+Additionally, also ``src/DocumentTemplate/permissions.py`` contains some more permissions.

 Core Permissions
 ================